SummaryDev/documentation/docs/queries.md

 }
 ```

-The query returns your event decoded.
+The query returns your event with its payload *arguments* decoded.

 ```json
 {
   "data": {